Jimmy Vijgen

-Jimmy Vijgen (born 23 August 2000) is a Dutch professional footballer who plays as a winger for Eerste Divisie club MVV.
+Jimmy Roberto Vijgen (born 23 August 2000) is a Dutch footballer who plays as a winger for Groene Ster.

 Career

 Vijgen was born in Heerlen, Limburg, and started playing youth football for Groene Ster.
-After one year, as a seven-year-old, he joined the Roda JC Kerkrade academy.
-In 2019, he was promoted to Roda JC's under-21 team.
+After one year, as a seven-year-old, he joined the Roda JC academy.
+In 2019, he was promoted to Roda's under-21 team.
 He made his professional debut for the first team on 28 March 2021, replacing Dylan Vente in the 89th minute of a 3–1 home win over Cambuur.

 On 29 July 2022, Vijgen signed a one-year contract with Eerste Divisie rivals MVV.
 He made his debut for the club on 9 September, replacing Sven Blummel in the 86th minute of a 5–0 away defeat to FC Eindhoven.

+In the summer of 2023, Vijgen joined Belgian Division 2 club Sporting Hasselt.

+In February 2024, Derde Divisie club UNA announced their signing of Vijgen ahead of the 2024–25 season.

 Personal life

 In 2021, Vijgen graduated from Arcus College in Heerlen as a sales specialist, an education he chose due to his parents being in the catering industry.